ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 #### Geolocation

-Microsoft's PrivTree system utilizes differential privacy to mask the location of individuals in their geolocation databases.
+Microsoft's PrivTree system <sup id="a6">[6](#f6)</sup> utilizes differential privacy to mask the location of individuals in their geolocation databases.
 The approach involves  the partitioning of a map into sub-regions, followed by applying location perturbation to each subregion, as demonstrated in the figures below.
 Their system, given the original data and a few other parameters (the scale of Laplacian noise to be used, a threshold used to decide whether the splitting of a node should occur, etc.), can implement a differentially private algorithm and output noisy data for almost any kind of location data.

 ![img](https://lh5.googleusercontent.com/hxI2mTyYD1MTfATSog1nw14ZN6d-UtcNZCA9gVTGIhWRahe4ZHiz_Xpj0CYNJ8HjN3MAfG0MvcEkqEes-Bakbmc1Nz4y3YRbq43Gki4hgWbcWZBaJxBwwRvkWCe3jOCdCfibAx9N4tE)![img](https://lh4.googleusercontent.com/W_mLv-RTsdRLo7zEC2BnhCFDR71BweWYYNsTJNeyElSRecHVW0WpHe8_AwPEAcw02a3gjc5yT4KIYVlQ053_JHYpDN9lyrULfOCu67Ea5W7tbz7PhaQ-5FyNsp_Khokbm0sNR8MXmwY)